Allie Crewe

 The Cottage of Sweets

-In the woods they come across an old lady who has a house made of sweets but she is a wolf in sheep's clothing.
-In my version she had two husbands, I added the wolf too.
 Gretel wears a red cape and it lies on the floor of my wardrobe, discarded now.
-The grandmother wants to fatten her up.
-Hansel no longer exists in this story, there was only ever a girl.
-The house is not made of sweets but in the kitchen there is jam and coconut tart as a reward.
-There is no happy ending, the parents will neither see nor hear the evil.
+The house is not made of sweets but in the kitchen, there is jam and coconut tart as a reward.
+There is no happy ending.

-My direction as an adult is to find a healing space, but I believe it is good to purge the demons first.
+To find healing we must purge the demons.
 Trauma is hidden in the body and the body keeps the score.
 My challenge is to let go, so I photograph others and ask how they release pain.
 It turns out to be a complex journey.
 I think we are all so brave for when we empty the trauma out, we make a void, and that is something we have to fill with peace and acceptance.
-The alchemist dreams of transforming lead into gold, they are my tribe.
+Their stories of transformation are Feathers of Hope

-The Girl Who Thought She Was a Horse
+The Girl Who Wished She Was a Horse

 Using Format